vladcc/object-oriented-c/README.md

 equit() takes a formatted string (just like prinf()) as an argument and prints it to stderr, prefixing it with "Err: ", so feel free to use it if you want that functionality.

 That's it.
-The whole wide world of OOP is now in your hands (well, the most important parts of it, at least).
+The whole wide world of OOP is now in your hands (well, the most important parts of it, at least)